velostudio/levo/client-app/readme.md

 # wasm [generating wasm file from rust with wit]

-This is example repo for genereting wasm file with wit definition. wit file has exports and imports. `print` func defined in wit file.
+This is example repo for genereting wasm file with wit definition. wit file has exports and imports.
-Then, `print` function is called in `lib.rs` with ""Hello, world!" payload.

 ```
 cargo build --target wasm32-wasi --release